Jesus Forgives Sins and Heals a Man

 Jesus understood the faith of the man and those that brought the man to him.
 Jesus told the man, “Son, be of good cheer; thy sins be forgiven thee.”

 Jesus understood the thoughts of the scribes.
-Jesus asked them why they thought this was so bad.
+Jesus asked them why they thought this was so wrong.
 He asked them which was easier, to forgive a man’s sins or to heal him and tell him to arise and walk?
 Wouldn’t both of those things require a miracle?

 The man got up and went to his house, healed!

-The bible states that the people “marvelled, and glorified God” because they thought it was so wonderful that God had given such power to Jesus.
+The Bible states that the people “marvelled, and glorified God” because they thought it was so wonderful that God had given such power to Jesus.

 What do you think?